AmethystBird/COMP3016-Lab-Tasks/Lab3/README.md

 ### Overview
 The term 'polymorphism' literally means 'many forms.'
 In the context of object-oriented programming, it is applied to refer to any scenario in which a class, an object or an object's members are accessed in an ambiguous form.
 Different types of polymorphism are beneficial for different reasons.
 ### Inheritance
 Members of a subclass can be given identical names to that of other equivalent members in a superclass.
 In these instances, the subclass implementation will by default override the superclass implementation.
 However, one can specify to use a superclass implementation of a member by using the class name, followed by ```::``` & lastly the member.
-The [PolymorphismInheritance](/Lab3/Examples/PolymorphismInheritance/) example demonstrates this kind of polymorphism & how to explicit about the use of the superclass members:
+The [PolymorphismInheritance](/Lab3/Examples/PolymorphismInheritance/) example demonstrates this kind of polymorphism & how to be explicit about the use of the superclass members:

 **Header**
 ```c++